The Team

 the context of Californian, American, and international

-- Community participation and governance.
+communities: Community participation and governance, economic

-- Economic development through local and alternative business
+development through local and alternative business development

-- Market access and community power through scale.
+and market access and community power through scale.

 Shane Waddell

-Quail Ridge Reserve Director, John Muir Institute for the
+Quail Ridge Reserve Director, Institute for the

 Environment, UC Davis Natural Reserve System